 4) Start applying the first coat of finish making sure to follow the directions on drying times between coats.

 5) Apply the second and final coat and wait at least 24 hours before placing any furniture back into the room.
 Hardwood floor fading is inevitable over time.
-While you can’t prevent it, there are steps to take in getting back the original shade of flooring you had when the floors were installed.
+While you can’t prevent it, there are steps to take in getting back the original shade of flooring you had when you purchased them from the floor supply store.
 With anything nice in a home, there is work behind keeping it looking its best.
 Hopefully this helps you understand why hardwood floor fading occurs and steps to get it back to its nicest condition!

 Article contributed by Kimberly Fairfax McPheron, Local Columbus Blogger